vistadataproject/documents/Background/vista/vista-baseline.md

 ## Baseline: VISTA and its Many Clients

-VISTA Technology Stack
+### VISTA Technology Stack

-What layers and logic does data pass through in VISTA/CPRS during one read/write operation?
-Where and how is security enforced?
-Where is the busines logic?
+* What layers and logic does data pass through during one read/write operation from CPRS to the Global Storage?
+* Where and how is security enforced?
+* Where is the busines logic?

 Layer | Technology | Notes
 ---|---|---